-It's apple season and Pork Chops with Apples are of course, a perfect combo.
-Once in a while we get a craving for an old school dinner with meat and potatoes and a side of veggies.
+It's apple season and Pork Chops with Apples are, of course, a perfect combo.
+Once in a while, we get a craving for an old school dinner with meat and potatoes and a side of veggies.
 Just like Mom used to make.

 A bonus of living here in apple country: It seems that I rarely have to buy fruit in a grocery store.
 At least at harvest time.
 We don't have an apple tree, but we do have friends and neighbours with trees who are happy to share.
 And if that doesn't happen, there are always local orchards, packing houses, and farm gate stands.
-We're lucky that way, but there are lots of other apple growing regions.
+We're lucky that way, but there are lots of other apple-growing regions.
 If you don't live in one, you can be sure to find apples fresh in stores at this time of year.

 Although the fruit growing season is coming to an end, we can still get apples in stores until the next harvest.
 Commercial apples are stored through the winter months in temperature and oxygen controlled packing houses.
 This extends the life of the fruit, and depending on the variety, we still can buy apples in February.

 These pork chops are quick and easy to make and the traditional union of pork chops with apples has a bit of a sweet & sour kick from apple cider vinegar, brown sugar and apple juice.
-Pan frying chops gives them a nice crusty sear while keeping them moist and juicy.
+Pan-frying chops gives them a nice crusty sear while keeping them moist and juicy.
 And caramelizing the apples and onions intensifies their sweetness and makes this dish taste rich and delicious.
-A perfect marriage of savory and sweet.
+A perfect marriage of savoury and sweet.
 Serve these chops with a side of green beans and some mashed potatoes or Parsnip Puree.

 - 6 sirloin pork chops

 - 1 small onion sliced

 - 2 apples cored, and sliced into ¼ inch wedges (no need to peel)

 - Pat chops dry with paper towel, and season on both sides with salt and pepper.